Advertising Litigation and Substantiation

 The Advertising Litigation and Substantiation Group at Skadden, Arps, Slate, Meagher & Flom LLP and affiliates (“Skadden”) routinely handles truth-in-advertising and claim-substantiation disputes and counseling, primarily for nationally known businesses offering consumer products and services.
 We have considerable experience prosecuting and defending false/misleading advertising claims brought under Section 43(a) of the Lanham Act, as well as defending Federal Trade Commission and other regulatory investigations.
 The group, along with attorneys from other Skadden practices, also defends consumer class actions relating to allegedly deceptive advertising and consumer marketing practices.

 We frequently represent clients in advertising disputes before the National Advertising Division and the Electronic Retailing Self-Regulation Program.
-Our attorneys, several of whom have science degrees and pharmaceutical industry experience, are often called upon to help evaluate claim substantiation, especially in the context of over-the-counter drug advertising and in the areas where claim support is based on clinical testing.
+Our attorneys, several of whom have science degrees and pharmaceutical industry experience, are often called upon to help evaluate claim substantiation, often in the context of cosmetics product and over-the-counter drug advertising.

 The firm also assists clients in working with the Broadcast Standards staffs of the major national television networks in obtaining network clearance for new advertising.
 In dealing with claim support issues, we often review copyright, trademark and right-of-privacy/publicity issues.